Monday, December 16th, is the deadline to accept loans (for December graduates or students not enrolled at least half time for Spring 2025).

 Your school determines the loan type(s), if any, and the actual loan amount you are eligible to receive each academic year (i.e., at the University of Arizona an academic year consists of the Fall, Spring and Summer terms).
 There are limits on the amount in loans you may be eligible to receive which is referred to as your annual loan limit and your aggregate loan limit.
 These limits vary depending on your grade level in school and whether you are a dependent or independent student.

 Before you take out a loan, it’s important to understand that a loan is a legal obligation that you will be responsible for repaying with interest.
 You may not have to begin repaying your federal student loans right away, but you don’t have to wait to understand your responsibilities as a borrower.
+A helpful rule of thumb: don't accept more loans during your degree program than you expect to make during the first year after you graduate.

 Watch this video to learn more about responsible borrowing.